HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 === "Containers"
     To improve system performance, the wstemp directory is no longer persisted in the `PersistentVolume` of the core profile.
 It is now created in the temporary storage within `/opt/HCL/caches/wstemp`.

+### DX core image - Moved PortalServer/jcr/binaryValues/cache directory to temporary storage

+=== "Containers"
+    To improve system performance, the binaryValues directory is no longer persisted in the `PersistentVolume` of the core profile.
+It is now created in the temporary storage within `/opt/HCL/caches/binaryValues`.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U

 The HCLSoftware U offers technical education for the HCL Software portfolio of products, organized by practitioner role.
 See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/hcl-dx){target="_blank"} section of HCLSoftware U and the [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=){target="_blank"} section for more information.